hd-UQ/cd_dynamax/Goals.md

 ## Parameter estimation
 - Parameter estimation for the linear gaussian case
     - SGD
-        - TODO: Add notebook showcasing parameter estimation accuracy
+        - TODO: Add notebook showcasing parameter estimation accuracy (port from add_validation branch)
     - EM is not implemented
         - The m-step requires MLE for continuous-time linear parameters
         - EM will not be trivial for nonlinear ssms